CalcProgrammer1/KeyboardVisualizer/README.md

         - Kraken 7.1 Chroma (single color)
         - Kraken 7.1 Chroma V2 (single color)
         - ManO'War (single color)

+        - The Kraken 7.1 Chroma V1 does not support custom effects, so a flickery workaround is used.
+If you only have a V2 you
+        - can add the settings parameter razer_use_headset_custom_effect to make the V2 output a smooth, non-flickery output but
+        - if you also have a V1 or ManO'War connected it will go black.

         Mouse Mats
         - Firefly (bar)